How to pronounce Genetics plays a significant role in susceptibility to certain diseases. in American English

 Start here

-In casual American English, "Genetics plays a significant role in susceptibility to certain diseases" sounds like "juh-NEH-dihks PLAYZ uh suhg-NIH-fuh-kuhnt ROHL ihn suh-sehp-tuh-BIH-luh-tee tuh SUR-tuhn dih-ZEE-zuhz".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "Genetics plays a significant role in susceptibility to certain diseases" as "juh-NEH-dihks PLAYZ uh suhg-NIH-fuh-kuhnt ROHL ihn suh-sehp-tuh-BIH-luh-tee tuh SUR-tuhn dih-ZEE-zuhz" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+You'll hear it on genetics and again on susceptibility — a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.